A physical examination for ovarian cancer involves checking for any lumps or masses by feeling the abdomen and doing an internal examination.

 The only way to definitely find out whether a woman has ovarian cancer is with an operation and a biopsy of the tumour or cyst.

-If the other test results show that a woman might have ovarian cancer, she should be referred to a gynaecological oncologist who will be responsible for her surgical care.
+If the other test results show that a woman might have ovarian cancer, she should be referred to a gynaecological oncologist who will be responsible for her surgical care as part of a multidisciplinary team.
 Research shows survival for women with ovarian cancer is improved when their surgical care is directed by a gynaecological oncologist.

 Sometimes it is helpful to talk to others about your experience.